Holden Commodore (VR): Holden Ute

 A coupe utility variant of the VR Commodore was offered in Holden Ute and the Holden 'S’ Ute models.
 Unlike the Ute which carried no external model badging, the 'S’ Ute was fitted with "Commodore" badges.

 Holden Statesman and Caprice (VR)

 Holden also produced longer wheelbase variants of the Commodore VR as the Holden Statesman (VR) and the Holden Caprice (VR).

 HSV range

 Holden's performance vehicle partner Holden Special Vehicles produced the following range of Holden VR based models, which were each marketed under the HSV brand.

 Clubsport

 The VR series Clubsport, which was based on the Holden Commodore (VR), was released in August 1993.
 It was powered by a 185 kW 5.0-litre V8 engine.
 1,117 sedans and 77 wagons were produced.

 GTS

 The GTS came with a six-speed manual or optional four-speed automatic.
-Its V8 engine produced 215 kW and 475 Nm.
+Its V8 engine was stroked from 5.0-litres to 5.7-litres from factory and produced 215 kW and 475 Nm.
 277 were produced.